ascherj/humanity/src/pages/blog/2021-01-22-my-fav-8-vegan-youtubers.md

 4. [Tabitha Brown:](https://www.youtube.com/c/TabithaBrown/videos?view=0&sort=p&flow=grid)

 Tabitha Tabitha oh where do I start.
 This woman is legit one of my fav human beings.
 Her energy is just infectious.
 I can't even begin to describe it, you just need to watch and see for yourself!!
 She's hilarious, kind, gentle, fun, and inspiring all in one.
 She's also real.
-I watch the first two Youtubers listed above, more for their recipes, I watch Tabitha more so for her personality.
+I watch the first two Youtubers listed above, more for their recipes, and I watch Tabitha more so for her personality.
 While she still has great and fun vegan recipes, I watch just to be in a better mode really.
 You can’t help but smile while you watch Tabitha do her thing.

 5. [Merle O´Neal](https://www.youtube.com/channel/UCle9AaDvd89jq8qWT1QiWkw)